-For Waddington et al. (2018), including children’s voices in the classroom context relates to creating a ‘culture of dialogue’.
+For Ellis (2019:22), including children’s voices in the classroom context relates to creating a ‘culture of dialogue’.
 This is where teachers give children opportunities to express views about their preferences, classroom activities, the classroom environment and their language learning.
-They also refer to a ‘pedagogy of listening’ during which teachers listen and act on children’s views and opinions and involve children in decision-making about what happens in the classroom.
+She also refers to a ‘pedagogy of listening’ during which teachers listen and act on children’s views and opinions and involve children in decision-making about what happens in the classroom.

 In this blog post, I will explore how published primary ELT materials in particular hide certain children’s identities.
 I also question how far published materials encourage a ‘culture of dialogue’ and ‘pedagogy of listening’ in the primary classroom.
 To ensure that a wide range of views are considered, I will refer to findings from a primary ELT publishing survey I conducted in March 2019.
 There were 35 respondents including primary ELT coursebook authors, primary English teachers, teacher educators, editors, ELT project managers and international publishers.

 The following photographs represent aspects of children’s identities which respondents collectively stated are routinely hidden from primary coursebooks.
 As you look at each photograph, try to decide which hidden identities are represented.
 (Note that some are less apparent than others.)

 Now compare your ideas with the table below.